pkoryzna/monitoring_with_kafka_task/README.md

 For development purposes you can also run the Consumer from SBT shell or your favorite IDE;
 remember to have the appropriate variables set in environment.

+## Common subproject

+`common` contains Protobuf definitions (compiled with [ScalaPB](https://scalapb.github.io/docs/)) and convenience methods for creating a Kafka Consumer and Producer.

+Both applications' sbt projects include it as dependency.
+It will automatically get built on compilation.

 ## Misc. notes